-Primed to let you enjoy income tax savings, your SRS account can offer you so much more for a sweet retirement.
+Primed to let you enjoy income tax savings, your Supplementary Retirement Scheme (SRS) account can offer you so much more for a sweet retirement.

 It’s now 2021 and we are just a year away from 2022 — the year when the retirement age will be raised from 62 to 63.
-The retirement age matters as it affects the year in which we can withdraw our SRS money.
+The retirement age matters as it affects the year in which we can withdraw our Supplementary Retirement Scheme (SRS) money.

-Although SRS providers typically offer promotions to open an SRS account towards the end of the year, there’s nothing stopping you from opening your SRS account today.
+Although SRS providers (DBS, OCBC, and UOB) typically offer promotions to open an SRS account towards the end of the year, there’s nothing stopping you from opening your SRS account today.

-Here’s what you need to know about the SRS:
+Here’s everything you need to know about the SRS:

 - Why open an SRS account